Skymeow/SwiftGoodPatterns/README.md

 **Grand Central Dispatch **is a wrapper around creating threads and managing that code, making sure that a number of tasks of variable importance and length are executed in a timeframe as reasonable as possible.

+eg: move the work to a background global queue and run the work in the closure asynchronously in the below code

 ```
 DispatchQueue.global(qos: .userInitiated).async {
     // Download file or perform expensive task